Eiger Express

-The Eiger Express is a gondola cableway linking Grindelwald with the Eigergletscher that opened in December, 2020.
+The Eiger Express is a tricable gondola lift linking Grindelwald with the Eigergletscher that opened in December 2020.

 History

 The Eiger Express was constructed as part of a wider project known as V-cableway.
 This included a new station, Grindelwald Terminal, the replacement of the Männlichen cableway and the construction of the Eiger Express.

 The project beginnings were formed back in 2008, when a replacement railway station for Kleine Schiedegg was explored to be underground.
 It was ultimately not pursued.
 A later project for a Y cableway was considered but abandoned in 2011.
 In 2012, the first plans for the V cableway were undertaken and in 2014 a vote took place in Grindelwald to decide if it should be built.
 The vote did not pass, however a second plan was approved in early 2015.

 Planning permission was granted in 2015, however construction did not begin until April 2018 due to 17 objections needing to be rectified.
 A long running objection was from local man, and former Jungfraubahn employee Otto Kaufman, who demanded £750,000 in compensation.
 Ground was broken on 3 July 2018, and the project at that point had cost 12million CHF.
 In March 2019, tunnelling works on the Eiger were completed to allow for progress to continue during the year constructing the new station for Eigergletscher and skiing areas.
 From May 2020, the gondolas were constructed for the Eiger Express.

 In December 2020, the Eiger Express opened.
 Due to the Covid-19 pandemic, the opening was a very limited attendance event with several executives and two eagles in attendance.